 Recharge Your Body Battery, Increase Your Energy and Vitality

-Especially for those with high sugar/carbohydrate, alcohol and/ or caffeine consumption.
-It provides potassium to alleviate cramping, spasms, hyperirritability, nervousness, dry mouth, hard stools and a fast pounding heart rate.
+- Boost potassium intake to alleviate cramping, spasms, hyperirritability, nervousness, dry mouth, hard stools and a fast pounding heart rate.
+Essential for those with high intake of sugar, carbohydrates, alcohol and/or caffeine.

-- Add HEq Lyte Solution concentrates to water, beverages and soup, or mix with food.
+- Add concentrates to water, beverages and soup, or mix with food.

 - Offset dehydration from dry indoor winter heating or the hot summer sun.

-- Decrease excessive thirst and remedy a lack of thirst when HEq Lyte Solutions are used as directed.
+- Decrease excessive thirst and remedy a lack of thirst when used as directed.

 Most people are dehydrated.
 If you are dehydrated, the charge on your body battery is low.
 The charge on your body battery is maintained by the right amounts of